francoiskroll/FramebyFrame/DOCUMENTATION.md

 **ynameOrNo**: whether or not (TRUE or FALSE) to write the name of the Y axis.
 It automatically writes a name depending on the parameter, e.g. “active bout mean (Δ px)”.
 Default is TRUE.

 **yunitOrNo**: whether or not (TRUE or FALSE) to only write the unit of measure on the Y axis, e.g. Δ px for active bout length.
 It is essentially a simpler version of ynameOrNo.
 I would recommend yunitOrNo=TRUE if you have the parameter names as titles already (below), otherwise the Y axis name is redundant.
 Default is FALSE.

+**splitBy**: how to split the panel, can be `"window"`, which splits the panel by each day/night of each experiment, or `"experiment"`, which splits the panel by experiment Splitting the panel only means that the horizontal lines of the grid have breaks, it does not affect the order of the dots.
+Default is `'window'`.

 **titleOrNo**: whether or not (TRUE or FALSE) to write the parameter name as title of the plot.

 **blankTitle**: you can probably skip, this is for internal use.
 TRUE (with titleOrNo=TRUE) writes a blank title.
 It helps to align the day and night plots properly in ggParameterGrid().
 Default is FALSE.

 **nightBgOrNo**: whether or not (TRUE or FALSE) to add a grey background when night datapoints are plotted.
-Currently, it only works if onlyDayorNight='night'.
+Currently, it only works if `onlyDayorNight='night'`.
 Default is TRUE.

 **statsOrNo**: whether or not (TRUE or FALSE) to add ns/*/**/*** on top of the plot to indicate statistical significance between groups.
 This is calculated by LMEdaynight(), read there for details.